definitelyprobably/alnitak/README.rst

 If you wish to use the program, then you will likely find that the program works, but *may* be temperamental to changes in your setup.
-Thus, it is recommended that you check that everything works by forcing a certificate renewal, if you can, and to also keep a check on automated renewals, if no error reporting mechanisms are not already in place.
+Thus, it is recommended that you check that everything works by forcing a certificate renewal, if you can, and to also keep a check on automated renewals, if error reporting mechanisms are not already in place.